wjs2063/wjs2063/readme.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Video intelligence Lab(intern)
 - 🌱 I’m currently learning ...
-MachineLearning,DeepLearning,GAN(super resolution)
+Data Engineering,Automation,MachineLearning,DeepLearning,GAN(super resolution)
 - 👯 I’m looking to collaborate on ...
 MachingLearning,DeepLearning,GAN workers
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... what you need